 On the stand, under cross examination by Fields’s lawyer, Jean Maclean Snyder, Hawkins admitted his involvement in at least 15 murders during his El Rukn years.
 Gaughan found Hawkins unworthy of belief and acquitted Fields on April 8, 2009, saying, “If someone has such disregard for human life, what regard will he have for his oath?”

 Fields received a Certificate of Innocence after serving 18 years in prison – 11 on death row.
 As a result, he received $199,150 from the Illinois Court of Claims.
 However, the Illinois Appellate Court set aside the Certificate of Innocence in 2011 and ordered a new hearing to determine whether Fields qualified.
-That hearing and a federal lawsuit against the City of Chicago were pending in November 2013.
+In March 2014, a Cook County judge denied the certificate.
+A federal lawsuit against the City of Chicago remained pending.

 — Center on Wrongful Convictions